UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 a bunch of template blocks.
 Blocks can be of different kind, like the simplest one called HTMLBlock that's a Text Field that takes a raw html with django's template statements as well.
-This means that in a HTMLBlock we can load template tags and use Django Template filters and statements.
+This means that in a HTMLBlock we can load template tags and use Django Template filters and statements, as we use to do following the Official Django Documentation.

-Furthermore, there are specialized blocks which are none other than HTMLBlock with django *templatetags* as its contents.
+Furthermore, there are specialized blocks which are none other than HTMLBlock with django *templatetags* as content.
 Example:

 .. code-block:: html